 Transition Words

 Teaching students to use transition words helps them improve their writing.
-Transition words help stories flow more smoothly.
-They provide logical organization and improve the connections between thoughts.
+Transition words help stories flow more smoothly, by providing logical organization and improving the connections between thoughts.

 Why teach transition words?